 - When the trigger pin is pulsed low, (less than 1/3(Vcc)), it gives a high output.
 The output will remain high even if the trigger pin is set high again.

 - When the reset pin is pulsed low, the output goes low.
 The output will remain in this state even if the reset pin goes high again.

-Here, we are using 555 timer in Bistable mode.
-When trigger pin is set low, it gives high output and will remain in that state until the reset button is pressed.
+Here, we are using a 555 timers in Bistable mode.
+When the trigger pin is set low, it gives high output and will remain in that state until the reset button is pressed.
 When reset is pressed it gives low output.
-Again we can make the output high by pressing trigger button.
+Again we can make the output high by pressing the trigger button.

 - Sequential Timing circuits for precise timing or pulse generation

 It has 8-lead PDIP, SOIC, and VSSOP packages available.
 The dimensions and 2d diagram of its PDIP package is given below.